Yogananda25/voice_assistant/README.md

 Date and Time: Provides current date and time on request.

-Calculations: Handles basic arithmetic calculations like addition, subtraction, multiplication, and division.
+Calculations: Handles basic arithmetic calculation